 General Information And Related Settings

 Some Data and Trading services support downloading historical Intraday data either as Minute or Tick data.
 If you see a setting named Download Historical Intraday Data As in the Data/Trade Service Settings window, then set that to 1 Tick.
 Some Data or Trading services may only provide historical Intraday data as Minute data.
-In this case, you will need to stay connected to the data feed as much as possible to collect the real-time Tick data to produce accurate charts.
+In this case, you will need to stay connected to the data feed as much as possible to store the real-time tick by tick data to produce accurate charts.